NORAD: Fighter jets were trying to direct stolen plane over Pacific Ocean when it crashed

 NORAD is made up of U.S. and Canadian personnel and conducts aerospace warning, aerospace control and maritime warning for North America.

-Eckrote, the NTSB investigator, said the investigation will focus on the man who stolen the plane to determine his motives.
-He said investigators would search his home and will speak to his family and friends.
+Eckrote, the NTSB investigator, said the investigation will focus on the man who stole the plane to determine his motives.
+Eckrote said investigators would search the man’s home and speak to his family and friends.

 “It’s very unusual,” she said.
-“It’s not like we get this everyday.”
+“It’s not like we get this every day.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.